Please select a category below.

 To view the decree, open the Findings of Fact, Conclusions of Law, Judgement and Decree on Remand.

-No; access to properties along public streets and roads will be maintained during construction.
+Yes.
+Access to properties along public streets and roads will be maintained during construction.
 The access might not be at the same location currently used, but access will be maintained and restored to its original location as quickly as possible.

 Legally, our water rights can only be used to supply our water customers.
 However, we are open to partnering with other communities in northern Colorado to share infrastructure.